ronanquillevere/ronanquillevere.github.io/_posts/2016-09-22-tasklist-react-flux-rxjs.markdown

 [taskStore.js](https://github.com/ronanquillevere/tasklist-react-flux-rxjs/blob/master/taskStore.js)

 To save our tasks we need a store.
-As my implementation is really basic it does need to much explanations.
+As my implementation is really basic it does need too much explanations.
 I create a function to build my taskStore.
-My store should be able to react to actions and update its internal state.
-This is done using the dispatcher subscribe method `dispatcher.subscribe('CREATE_TASK', addTask);` We listen to `CREATE_TASK` and `DELETE_TASK` events and trigger the appropriate method for each case.
+My store should be able to listen to actions and update its internal state as a consequence.
+This is done using the dispatcher subscribe method `dispatcher.subscribe();`.
+It means the store will listen to `CREATE_TASK` and `DELETE_TASK` events and trigger the appropriate method for each case.

 {% highlight javascript %}